duivesteyn/thepricedisplay-hardwaredesign/README.md

 | Case!!!                                                                     | $15       |
 | TOTAL                                                                       | $75       |

-## Assembly Instructions
+## Assembly Instructions (v2021)
 * Solder JST Connector and an 38pin ESP32 (FEIYANG) board together.
 See below Pins Connection for soldering guide.
 * Test each connection between the JST and the ESP32 Pin!
 * Prepare Case with Surface Finish and Paint!
-    - Sand with 400grit wet/dry sandpaper, in water.
+    - Sand with 600+ grit wet/dry sandpaper, in water.
-    - ???
-    - ??
-    - Paint and let dry.
+    - Use that Nice Plastic Conditioner
-    - Install screen into case.
+    - Install screen into top part of case.

+    - Connect PCB to Screen (lose PCB on ribbon cable.)
+    - Program PCB with latest arduino code.
+Custom ID for each item!
+(TESTS SCREEN)
+        - Serial port /dev/cu.usbserial-0001
+        - Compile+upload.
+HOLD BOOT on BOARD for 2 secs when the Arduino Compiler says "Connecting........_____....._____."
     - Install PCB Assembly into case.
 Scres are XYY and ABZ
+    - Top Screen side screws:
+    - Bottom Side screws: Self Tapper 1.5*4mm   with ORing below.
-    - O Ring on screws.
+    - O Ring on bottom screws.
+(TYPE: OD2.5*0.5-20NB mm)
-    - Program PCB with latest arduino code.
-Custom ID for each item!
     - Load and stop on boot screen
     - Put in bag with USB cable.
     - Put sticker with logo on bag!